-Couples already in a civil union will always be able to get married in Illinois by going through the same steps as any couple, proved they meet certain requirements (be the same parties to the civil union, not be in process of dissolving their civil union, etc.).
+Couples already in a civil union will always be able to get married in Illinois by going through the same steps as any couple, provided they meet certain requirements (be the same parties to the civil union, not be in process of dissolving their civil union, etc.).
 They will incur the same waiting periods and process requirements as any other eligible marrying couple, except there is no fee for the marriage license.

-BUT...for the first year of the marriage law, couples in a civil union will also be able to "convert" (or "Upgrade" their civil union, simply by filling out the conversion form with a county clerk.
-There will be no fees or additional step associated with this process, and the marriage date would be retroactive to the date of the civil union.
-This shortcut will only be available during the first year of the marriage law.
+BUT...for the first year of the marriage law, starting on June 1, 2014, couples in a civil union will also be able to "convert" their civil union, simply by filling out a form with a county clerk.

+Why would I want to convert my civil union to a marriage?

+There will be no fees or additional steps associated with this process, and the marriage date would - if you choose - be retroactive to the date of the civil union.
+However, please note that this shortcut will only be available during the first year of the marriage law, starting June 1, 2014.